Family-Owned Business Transition Support

 · Millennials were born after 1980’s and have benefited from the most child-centered culture that has ever existed in the US and as kids were the first generation to have computers as a normal part of everyday life.

 What was going on in the world while each generation were at an impressionable age had a profound effect on the leaders each grew to become.

-What Elston Consulting Can Provide: Robin Elston has been consulting with a huge variety of businesses for nearly two decades, and has specifically helped transitioning family businesses for ten years.
-She specializes in helping the transition success with less stress, wear, and tear on the people involved.
-She provides training to the leaders on leadership, generational differences, managing the relational aspect of the transition, and building even stronger relationships while resolving conflict.
-She also provides one on one coaching and group and sub-group facilitation to identify and work through growth opportunities, concerns, issues, and conflicts should they arise.
+Robin Elston has been consulting with a huge variety of businesses for nearly two decades, and has specifically helped transitioning family businesses for over ten years.
+Robin specializes in helping the transition succeed with less stress, wear, and tear on the people and families involved.
+She provides tailored training on leadership, generational differences, managing the relational aspect of the transition, and building even stronger relationships while resolving conflict.
+She also provides one-on-one coaching, as well as group and sub-group facilitation, to identify and work through growth opportunities, concerns, issues, and conflicts as they arise.